mbuotidem/bachelor-fantasy-league/TESTING.md

 - Automatic creation of mock Amplify configuration for CI environments

 ### CI Configuration Notes
-The CI workflow automatically creates a mock `amplify_outputs.json` file to handle cases where the Amplify backend isn't available during testing.
-This ensures builds and tests can run successfully in CI environments.
+The CI workflow uses a template file (`.github/amplify_outputs.template.json`) to create a mock `amplify_outputs.json` configuration for testing environments.
+This approach:

+- Provides a readable, maintainable mock configuration
+- Ensures consistent testing across all CI jobs
+- Allows builds and tests to run successfully without requiring a live Amplify backend
+- Makes configuration changes trackable through version control

+See `.github/CI-README.md` for more details about CI configuration files.

 ## Coverage Requirements